Mikerniker/100_Days_of_Python/Day86/README.md

 ### The challenge

-- Create a speed typing test
+- Create a speed typing test using Tkinter to assesses typing speed.
+Give the user some sample text and detect how many words they can type per minute.

 ### Links